 - Melt 8 tablespoons butter in small pot or microwave-safe dish.

-- Place remaining 2 tablespoons butter in large skillet over medium-high heat.
+- If using giblets, remove giblets from milk; discard milk.
+Finely chop giblets.
+Heat remaining 2 tablespoons butter in large skillet over medium-high heat.
 Add chopped giblets and cook 3 minutes, stirring frequently.
 Add onion, celery and garlic; season with salt and pepper.
 Cook 5 to 7 minutes or until vegetables are softened, stirring occasionally.
 Add poultry seasoning and sage; cook 1 minute, stirring constantly.

 - Transfer mixture to prepared baking dish and cover with foil.
 Transfer to oven and bake 30 minutes.
 Remove foil; bake 15 minutes longer or until top of stuffing is golden brown.